strobe-audio/strobe-hub/apps/otis_library_bbc/README.md

     cat radio4.ts white.ts | ffmpeg -f mpegts -i - -y test.m4a

-IF all is well the resulting test.m4a file should be ~12s long and should be half white-noise and half radio 4.
+If all is well the resulting test.m4a file should be ~12s long and should be half white-noise and half radio 4.

-## 5. Improve?
+### 5. Improve?

 Appending 2 white noise chunks gives a blip between segments, must be something about the encoding.